rudehn/rust-roguelike/Readme.md

 Goblin archers should try to keep their distance
 Don't drop all of an enemies loot, roll for what drops prefab AI should stay where they were placed

+Converting DND armor stats into this game

+Leather armor AC = 1
+Weight: 10

+head: 15%
+torso: 40%
+legs: 25%
+feet: 10%
+hands: 10%

+TODO
+* Refactor out code from ranged & melee combat systems
+* Update tooltips to display fraction CR
+* Goblins moving 2 spaces / turn
+* Only 1 of a mobs natural attacks are used
+* Combine melee combat and ranged combat systems?
+* Don't drop all of an enemies items, add to loot drop table & roll
+* Display AC
+* Implement 2 handed weapons
+* Add in saving throws for enemy attacks
+* Is hit bonus for natural attacks calculated correctly?
+IE, is it using a stat bonus, and can it use dex stat?
+Is it adding in the additional damage from bonus?
+* TODO - implement saving throws
+* TODO - attack damage types
+* TODO - implement "Push" weapon feature - https://www.dndbeyond.com/equipment/6-greatclub
+* Implement troll regeneration; don't regenertate if just took fire damage; new system for effect
+* Implement fire damage
+* Anything in vision range should display on side of screen
+* Increase vision range??